 The Tamir-Fishman database is comprised of complete histories of stock option grants, vesting structures, option exercises and cancellation events for employees in both private and public firms.
+The employees in the database work in firms which are located in Israel.
+These firms include subsidiaries of international companies and Israeli firms traded in foreign stock exchanges.
 We identify ninety four firms in the database that are either currently public or were public in the past and private firms that were acquired by a public firm and now serve as its subsidiary granted SOPs.
-These firms are traded in Israel, U.S. and European stock markets.
+These firms are traded in Israel, U.S. and European stock markets.5